 - Work Group on Qualitative Research Methods

-- The KU Work Group on Qualitative Research is an interdisciplinary consortium among KU faculty that investigates commonalities in qualitative research methods.
+- The KU Work Group on Qualitative Research Methods is an interdisciplinary consortium among KU faculty that investigates commonalities in qualitative research methods.
 Housed within the Center for the Study of Injustice at IPSR, the work group brings together faculty members from across KU that teach qualitative methods at the graduate level and that use qualitative methods in their own research.

 Center for Environmental Policy